NFL Quarterback Club 2000

 NFL Quarterback Club 2000 is a sports video game developed by Acclaim Studios Austin and published by Acclaim Entertainment for Nintendo 64 and Dreamcast in 1999.

 Reception

 The game received unfavorable reviews on both platforms according to the review aggregation website GameRankings.
-Blake Fischer of Next Generation called the Dreamcast version "A half-hearted effort with too many flaws to be considered worthy of play against the NFL 2K football juggernaut."
+Blake Fischer of NextGen called the Dreamcast version "A half-hearted effort with too many flaws to be considered worthy of play against the NFL 2K football juggernaut."
+Dr. Zombie of GamePro said that the Nintendo 64 version "just doesn't measure up to Madden NFL 2000.
+If for some reason you find yourself Madden-less, it might be worth a rental."